lucarin91/PAD-project/report/sections/how.md

 ```

 ## Single server
-It can be build with:
+It can be built with:
 ```bash
 ./gradlew core:build api:build
 ```